burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 13. Delegating Constructors

 A constructor can call another constructor in the initialization list.
 In that way, initialization is delegated to another constructor.
-The delegates can delegate construction to another constructor.
+The delegates can also delegate construction to another constructor.
 Example:
 ```cpp
 class MyArea
 {